15th Street Gallery – 1519 S 1500 E; 801-468-1515

 F. Weixler Co. – 132 "E" Street; 801-534-1014

-Located in the historic Avenues area, F. Weixler Co. features a diverse selection of contemporary and early Utah artists, as well as custom-made furniture pieces.
-Stop in to see paintings and sculptures by a variety of artists including: Martin Blundell, Paul Davis, Valoy Eaton, George Handrahan, Kathleen Peterson, Dennis Smith, Karl Thomas and Kimball Warren.
+Featured in the showroom are paintings and sculptures by a variety of artists including Martin Blundell, Paul Davis, Valoy Eaton, George Handrahan, Kathleen Peterson, Dennis Smith, Karl Thomas and Kimball Warren.

 Gateway Mall– 18 N Rio Grande Street; 801-456-0000